elixir-europe/rdmkit/pages/national_resources/fr_resources.md

       your_tasks: [dmp]
     url: https://cat.opidor.fr
   - name: CRUSOE
-    description: an online support tool for research data repositories wishing to apply for CoreTrustSeal certification or simply to use the CoreTrustSeal criteria to find out about their own repositories and improve their practices.
+    description: An online support tool for research data repositories wishing to apply for CoreTrustSeal certification or simply to use the CoreTrustSeal criteria to find out about their own repositories and improve their practices.
-    how_to_access:
+    how_to_access: Register
     instance_of:
     related_pages:
       tool_assembly: [ifb]